 The University Center for International Education (UCIE) acts as a catalyst for international education at Wright State University and facilitates an environment where students, faculty, and staff have increased opportunities to gain international understanding through learning and experience.

 Ambassador programs allow students to take a WSU class with a WSU professor and students in an international setting.
 Many 2-4 week long programs are offered throughout the summer semester each year and are available for specific areas of study and for general education requirements.

 Students participating on Ambassador Programs pay a program fee (which typically includes accommodation, transportation in country, international health and accident insurance, some meals, and cultural activities), tuition for a 3-credit hour class, airfare, passport application fees, and some meals.

 Exchange programs allow students to travel to WSU partner institutions.
 Many programs are taught in English and there are many foreign language programs to choose from as well.
 Students have the option of studying abroad in the summer, for a semester, or a full year.
-We have exchange agreements with universities in the following countries: Brazil, Chile, China, Denmark, England, France, Germany, Ireland, India, Japan, Netherlands, Poland, South Korea, Sweden, Taiwan, and Tanzania.
+We have exchange agreements with universities in the following countries: Chile, China, England, France, Hungary, India, Japan, Sweden, and Taiwan.

 Third Party Programs

 Third party provider programs are programs offered by partner organizations and allow students to study for a summer, semester, or an academic year.
 Through this option students can study on six continents in over 40 countries and in most cases without prior language experience.
 These programs are open to all majors, and some offer internships as well!